The Science

 Spain

-In vitro study that evaluated the degradation process of bromoform from Asp-Meal (2% DM inclusion) in the rumen and whether this process is diet-dependent.
+In Vitro study that evaluated the degradation process of bromoform from Asp-Meal (2% DM inclusion) in the rumen and whether this process is diet-dependent.

 Key findings